Here are six of the best hotels in Scotland for Christmas and Hogmanay

 Meanwhile Glenapp’s New Year House Party is guaranteed to offer you a true taste of Scotland and memories for a lifetime.
 Luxurious bedroom Suites, Scottish pipers, whisky, fine food, a curling bonspiel, star gazing, champagne and of course a rousing rendition Auld Lang Syne.

-Auchterarder Perthshire
+6. Gleneagles, Auchterarder Perthshire

 This luxury hotel is opening its doors to guests this Christmas to provide a festive experience for the history books.
-There is still availability for the days leading up to Christmas and those after so make sure to book quickly.

 Gleneagles has two Michelin stars and will be providing decadent dining experiences for you to indulge in this winter.
-They are offering a 3 night stay including all food and entertainment from £6240.
+They are offering a 3 night stay including all food and entertainment from £6555.
 Champagne will flow and pair perfectly with the mince pies made by the pastry chefs.
 You could enjoy heading into the crisp air for a stroll or even an ice skate before sinking into the beds in the individually designed suites.

 The hotel is also open for guests to enjoy the Christmas atmosphere for single meals where they can experience the glittering lights, elaborate decorations and warm fires.